AxtonS/tic-tac-toe/README.md

 -designed a functioning display style for the board
 -built the victory condition check loop and tested functionality for all cases
 -built the input method for players
 -started building the game flow and found working logic to alternate player inputs and display board between rounds
+-Got the game flow to work with victory condition checks and get it fully functional
+-Added in all the display instructions for the game

+## finished

+-learned to implement good object oriented programming principles, tried to never repeat any code
+-learned a lot about ruby style guide by following rubocop which also helped with code readability